HariSekhon/Knowledge-Base/java.md

 The directory layout of the class files corresponds to the class hierarchy eg. is accessed as `com.mysql.jdbc.Driver` in Java code.

+## Java Decompilers

-## Java Decompile JAR or .class files
+Use these to decompile JAR or .class files to read the Java source code.

 Using [DevOps-Bash-tools](devops-bash-tools.md) repo: